Medically reviewed by Drugs.com. Last updated on Jul 6, 2020.

 Levothyroxine: Iron Preparations may decrease the serum concentration of Levothyroxine.
 Management: Separate oral administration of iron preparations and levothyroxine by at least 4 hours.
 Separation of doses is not required with parenterally administered iron preparations or levothyroxine.
 Consider therapy modification

 Phosphate Supplements: Iron Preparations may decrease the absorption of Phosphate Supplements.
 Management: Administer oral phosphate supplements as far apart from the administration of an oral iron preparation as possible to minimize the significance of this interaction.
-Exceptions: Sodium Glycerophosphate Pentahydrate.
 Consider therapy modification

 Proton Pump Inhibitors: May decrease the absorption of Iron Preparations.
 Monitor therapy

 Quinolones: Iron Preparations may decrease the serum concentration of Quinolones.
-Management: Give oral quinolones at least several hours before (4 h for moxi- and sparfloxacin, 2 h for others) or after (8 h for moxi-, 6 h for cipro/dela-, 4 h for lome-, 3 h for gemi-, and 2 h for levo-, nor-, oflox-, pefloxacin, or nalidixic acid) oral iron.
-Exceptions: LevoFLOXacin (Oral Inhalation).
+Management: Give oral quinolones at least several hours before (4 h for moxi- and sparfloxacin, 2 h for others) or after (8 h for moxi-, 6 h for cipro/dela-, 4 h for lome-, 3 h for gemi-, and 2 h for enox-, levo-, nor-, oflox-, peflox, or nalidixic acid) oral iron.
 Consider therapy modification

 Tetracyclines: May decrease the absorption of Iron Preparations.
 Iron Preparations may decrease the serum concentration of Tetracyclines.
 Management: Avoid this combination if possible.
 Administer oral iron preparations at least 2 hours before, or 4 hours after, the dose of the oral tetracycline derivative.
 Monitor for decreased therapeutic effect of oral tetracycline derivatives.
-Exceptions: Eravacycline.
 Consider therapy modification

 Frequency not defined.